P-Transformer: A Prompt-based Multimodal Transformer Architecture For Medical Tabular Data: Experiments

-In our study, we used the supervised SimCSE \cite{gao-etal-2021-simcse} as the pre-trained sentence encoder.
-Each word token was mapped into a 768-dimensional embedding, and the encoder was frozen in the training process except for the last layer, taking into account the trade-off between computational overheads and predictive performance.
-The cell transformer encoder has 6 transformer encoder layers with 6 heads in the attention layer.
-During training, we used the Adam \cite{kingma2014adam} optimizer to update the gradient with a learning rate of 1e-5 for models with CE, OR \cite{niu2016ordinal} and a learning rate of 5e-5 for models with the CORAL \cite{cao2020rank} head.
-The mini-batch size was set to 60 and the maximum number of epochs was set to 100, with early stopping applied.
+In proposed model, we used the supervised SimCSE \cite{gao-etal-2021-simcse} as the pre-trained sentence encoder.
+Each word token was mapped into a 768-dimensional embedding, and the entire encoder was frozen in the training process.
+The tabular transformer consisted of 6 basic transformer encoder layers, each with 6 heads in the attention layer.
+Throughout training, we used the Adam optimizer \cite{kingma2014adam} to update gradients with a learning rate of 1e-5 across all tasks.
+A mini-batch size was set to 256, and the maximum number of epochs was set to 100, with early stopping applied.

+We reported balanced accuracy (BACC) and the area under the ROC curve (AUROC) to effectively evaluate the classification task with the imbalanced dataset.
+For regression tasks, we used root mean squared error (RMSE) and mean absolute error (MAE) as evaluation metrics.
 We repeated model training 5 times with different random seeds and reported the average metrics, ensuring statistically stable results in this study.
-Hyperparameters were optimized for all baseline models to achieve the best results.